 About the Commissioners of Appeal process

-You can appeal to the Commissioners of Appeal if you want to challenge the taxes office over matters of fact or law.
+You can appeal to the Commissioners of Appeal if you want to challenge Revenue Jersey over matters of fact or law.
 This is called a 'contentious appeal'.

-The taxes office will also take 'delay' cases to the Commissioners if you have appealed assessments but haven't submitted the tax returns, business accounts or other relevant information to show the assessment is incorrect.
+Revenue Jersey will also take 'delay' cases to the Commissioners if you have appealed assessments, but haven't submitted the tax returns, business accounts or other relevant information to show the assessment is incorrect.

-The Commissioners are independent of the taxes office and appeals are heard in private.
+The Commissioners are independent and appeals are heard in private.

 The powers of the Commissioners of Appeal